tkunstek/serverless-authentication-boilerplate/README.md

 "providerMicrosoftSecret": "microsoft-app-secret"
 ```

-Environmental variables are mapped in s-function.json files, for example in authentication/signin/s-function.json.
+Environmental variables are now mapped in s-function.json files, for example in authentication/signin/s-function.json.

 ## <a id="custom-authorizer"></a>Custom Authorizer